-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") effective as of December 31, 2023.
-The annual consolidated financial statements of the Company for the year ended December 31, 2023 were approved and authorized for issue by the Board of Directors on July 30, 2024.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The annual consolidated financial statements of the Company for the year ended December 31, 2024 were approved and authorized for issue by the Board of Directors on April 30, 2025.